MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

             Program.cs
     ```

-1. Hover the mouse pointer over the two **Classes_M1** "folders" to reveal its association to the solution.
+1. Hover the mouse pointer over the two **Classes_M1** "folders" to reveal their association to the solution.

     The **Classes_M1** folder at the top level of the solution represents the solution folder.
 The **Classes_M1** folder nested under the solution folder represents the project folder.
 The **Program.cs** file is located within the project folder.